arjungibson/VigenereDecryption/README.md

 the chi square formula is checking the amount of error in letter frequency (real - theoretical) as a pecentage of the theoretical frequency.
 The shift that produces the lowest sum is the correct key value.**  Read more about it here: [Chi Sqaured Explanation](http://practicalcryptography.com/cryptanalysis/text-characterisation/chi-squared-statistic/)

-## Breaking the Vigenere Cipher
+### Breaking the Vigenere Cipher

-What makes the vigenere cipher harder to crack than the single substution cipher is that the frequency of the letters is more flat across the encrypted string.
+The Vigenere cipher is harder to crack than the Caesar cipher.
+The longer key ensures a

 ![Vigenere Frequency Graph](https://sites.google.com/site/kidicrypt/vigenere-cipher/Vigf1.png?attredirects=0)